Coridane/script-readme-gen/README.md

   The challenges of developing this application include understanding the use of promises and properly displaying the badges.

   Future development of this application will introduce flashier prompts (typerwriter-effect module).
-It will look at breaking the steps on a single question out to separate lines, and figuring out how to do starter text instead of the current recommended text which the user has to re-type.
-The Inquirer module's prefix, suffix, and default functions do not provide this).
+It will also look at breaking the steps on a single question out to separate lines.
+Finally, it will look at havign starter text instead of the current recommended text which the user has to re-type.
+The Inquirer module's prefix, suffix, and default functions do not provide this.

   ## Table of Contents